Board of Directors Code of Conduct

 - The needs of the Foundation’s community and mission should be the priority of the Board of Directors.
 When a Director believes they may have a conflict of interest, they shall disclose this conflict and follow any procedures outlined in the Foundation Conflict of Interest Policy.

-- When responding to community requests and concerns, Directors should be courteous, responding to individuals in a positive manner and routing their questions through appropriate channels and to responsible management personnel.
+- When responding to community requests and concerns, Directors should be courteous, positively responding to individuals and routing their questions through appropriate channels and to responsible management personnel.
 When handling complaints, said complaints should be referred directly to the Executive Director.

 - Make no promises on behalf of the Foundation.
-Board Members will frequently be asked to explain a Board action or to give their opinion about an issue as they meet and talk with the community members.
-It is appropriate to give a brief overview of Foundation policy and to refer to Foundation staff for further information.
-It is inappropriate to overtly or implicitly promise Board action, or to promise Foundation staff will do something specific.
+Board Members are frequently asked to explain a Board action or give their opinion about an issue as they meet and talk with the community members.
+It is appropriate to give a brief overview of Foundation policy and refer to Foundation staff for further information.
+It is inappropriate to promise Board action overtly or implicitly, or promise Foundation staff will do something specific.

 - Make no personal comments about other Board Members.
-It is acceptable to publicly disagree about an issue, but it is unacceptable to make derogatory comments about other Board Members, their opinions and actions.
+It is acceptable to publicly disagree about an issue, but it is unacceptable to make derogatory comments about other Board Members, their opinions, and actions.
 Board Members are constantly being observed by the community every day that they serve in office.
-Honesty and respect for the dignity of each individual should be reflected in every word and action taken by Board Members, 24 hours a day, seven days a week.
+Honesty and respect for the dignity of everyone should be reflected in every word and action taken by Board Members, 24 hours a day, seven days a week.